enketo/blog/_posts/2015-05-19-install-enketo.md

 Please see the instructions for the Form & Data server you are using.
 The 2 key values needed to link Enketo are:

 1. The API key you set in step 6 of this tutorial in Enketo's config.json.
 Do not keep the default value!
 2. The API URL.
 This is the domain your Enketo is available on + /api/v2 or /api/v1, e.g. https://enketo.aidapplications.com/api/v2.
 Due to the limited integration in ODK Aggregate those users may prefer to use /api/v1 if offline-capable webforms are desired.
-Ona and KoBoToolbox have very comprehensive Enketo integration (including previews, offline, online-only, single-submission etc) and should therefore use the full-featured /api/v2.
+Ona and KoboToolbox have very comprehensive Enketo integration (including previews, offline, online-only, single-submission etc) and should therefore use the full-featured /api/v2.
 ODK Central integration [is forthcoming](https://forum.opendatakit.org/t/integration-of-enketo-into-odk-central/13992) and will use /api/v2.

 ### 16. Backups (and restore or move database from another server)